Plott Hound

 Are Plott Hounds good family pets?

-Yes, they are loyal and affectionate, but they require active owners who can provide plenty of exercise.
+Yes, they are generally loyal and affectionate, but they require significant exercise and mental stimulation.

-They are high-energy working dogs and require at least an hour of vigorous daily activity.
+They are high-stamina working dogs that require at least an hour of vigorous daily activity.

 Are they easy to train?

-They are intelligent but can be independent; consistent, positive reinforcement training is necessary.
+They are intelligent but can be independent and stubborn, requiring consistent, positive reinforcement training.

 View Official FCI Standard